Freakwill/pyrimidine/paper/paper.md

     default_size = 10
 ```

-In the template code above, `UserIndividual` (or `UserPopulation`) serves as a container of elements in type of `BinaryChromosome` (or `UserIndividual`), and employs the operators of the elements in the lifting form by default.
+In the template code above, `UserIndividual` (or `UserPopulation`) serves as a container of elements with type `BinaryChromosome` (or `UserIndividual`), and employs the operators of the elements in the lifting form by default.
 Following is the equivalent expression, using the notion in \autoref{eq:container}:

 ```python
 UserIndividual = MonoIndividual[BinaryChromosome]